Prasanavausdevan/BLENDED_LEARNING_Implementation-of-Linear-and-Polynomial-Regression-Models-for-Predicting-Car-Prices/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Data Collection:
+#### 1. Data Collection:

-      Import essential libraries like pandas, numpy, sklearn, matplotlib, and seaborn.
+* Import necessary libraries such as pandas, numpy, sklearn, matplotlib, and seaborn.
-      Load the dataset using pandas.read_csv().
+* Load the dataset using pandas.read_csv().

-2.Data Preprocessing:
+#### 2. Data Preprocessing:

-      Address any missing values in the dataset.
+* Handle missing values if any.
-      Select key features for training the models.
+* Select relevant features for training the models.
-      Split the dataset into training and testing sets with train_test_split().
+* Split the dataset into training and testing sets using train_test_split().

-3.Linear Regression:
+#### 3. Linear Regression:

-      Initialize the Linear Regression model from sklearn.
+* Initialize the Linear Regression model from sklearn.
-      Train the model on the training data using .fit().
+* Train the model on the training data using .fit().
-      Make predictions on the test data using .predict().
+* Make predictions on the test data using .predict().
-      Evaluate model performance with metrics such as Mean Squared Error (MSE) and the R² score.
+* Evaluate the model's performance using metrics such as Mean Squared Error and R^2 score.

-4.Polynomial Regression:
+#### 4.Polynomial Regression:

-      Use PolynomialFeatures from sklearn to create polynomial features.
+* Create polynomial features using PolynomialFeatures from sklearn.
-      Fit a Linear Regression model to the transformed polynomial features.
+* Fit a Linear Regression model on the transformed polynomial features.
-      Fit a Linear Regression model to the transformed polynomial features.
+* Make predictions and evaluate the model similar to the linear regression.

-5.Visualization:
+#### 5. Visualization:

-      Plot the regression lines for both Linear and Polynomial models.
+* Plot the regression line for both Linear and Polynomial models.
-      Visualize residuals to assess model performance.
+* Visualize residuals to check model performance.
 ## Program:
 ```
 /*